ybanens/survey-tool/content/1-setup.md

 4. Click the Upload button and browse to the Exercise Files folder.
 5. Select HealthyLogo.PNG and click Open.
 The file will be uploaded to the Images folder on the LimeSurvey server.
 6. Double-click on the image to display the Image Properties dialog box again.
-7. Adjust the properties to suit and click OK.
+7. Adjust the properties to suit and click OK.{% endcapture %}
+{% include card.md header="Survey properties - adding images" text=text %}

 Welcome message